 - Material Handling Technician

 - Laboratory Worker

-In the United States, there were 15,000 jobs for Geological Sample Test Technician in 2016.
+There were about 15,000 jobs for Geological Sample Test Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 16% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Geological Sample Test Technician by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Geological Sample Test Technician per year.